hari8815/DX-Picklist-Demo/README.md

 # SFDX  Deployment Issue.
-In this repo, we have created a sample DX project to reproduce the field dependancy deployment issue.
+In this repo, we have created a sample DX project to reproduce the picklist too long issue.

 ## Prerequisites
 1. Salesfore CLI